Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 Lincoln arrives in Kansas

-On December 1, 1859, a beardless Lincoln, Daniel Webster Wilder, and Mark Delahay sat in the dirt in St. Joseph, Mo., waiting for the ferryboat Ebenezer to take them across the Missouri River.
+On December 1, 1859, a beardless Lincoln, Daniel Webster Wilder, and Mark Delahay sat in the dirt in St. Joseph, Missouri, waiting for the ferryboat Ebenezer to take them across the Missouri River.
 Delahay’s wife, Louisiana (Hanks) Delahay was Lincoln’s second cousin on his mother’s side.

 The ferry trip was short.
 Since the ferry ran every 15 minutes, the journey from Kansas to Missouri had to take less than 15 minutes.